City Crime Score

 Frequently Asked Questions

-What is the crime rate in Vacaville?
+What is the overall crime grade for Vacaville in 2026?

-What are the safest neighborhoods in Vacaville?
+What types of crimes are most common in Vacaville?

-Is Vacaville a good place to live?
+Is Vacaville a good place to buy a home from a safety standpoint?

 Surrounding Cities